Lullabies Glossary

-Welcome to the Lullabies Sleep Glossary!
-As a sleep consultant for young children and babies, I'm committed to helping you understand the ins and outs of your child's sleep without confusing jargon.
+Welcome to the Lullabies Glossary!
+I'm committed to helping you understand the ins and outs of your child's sleep and feeding needs without confusing jargon.
 This page is designed to clarify any terms that might seem complicated at first glance.

 A clogged milk duct occurs when there is a blockage in one of the milk ducts, resulting in a small, tender lump on the breast.
 It can be caused by factors such as changes in feeding patterns, inadequate breast drainage, or tight clothing.
 Continuing to breastfeed is essential to help clear the duct.
 Additionally, changing feeding positions, applying warm compresses, and gentle massage can aid in relieving the blockage.